Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Ablations

-We investigated using multiple negatives in \bgswaps~but this did not confer further improvements in performance.
-We obtained 68.9\% ImageNet accuracy using using 5 background matched negatives vs 68.8\% using 1 background matched negative, suggesting there may be little benefit from increasing the number of background matched negatives.
-In these experiments, there were no background augmentations in $q$, only in $k+$ and $k-$; $p_{\text{pos}}=p_{\text{neg}}=0.2$, background for the matching negative matched $k+$.
+We investigated using multiple background matched negatives in \bgswaps~but found that it did not confer further improvements in performance.
+We obtained 68.9\% ImageNet accuracy using 5 matched negatives \textit{vs.} 68.8\% using 1 matched negative, suggesting that there may be little benefit to increasing the number of background matched negatives.
+In these experiments, there were no background augmentations in $q$, only in $k^+$ and $k^-$; $p_{\text{pos}}=p_{\text{neg}}=0.2$ and background augmented negatives matched the background of $k^+$.

-\subsubsection{Is it a better teaching signal for background augmentations in the positive and negative to be independent or correlated?}
+\subsection{Is it a Better Teaching Signal for Background Augmentations in the Positive and Negative to be Independent or Coupled?}